-A Historical Perspective: Understanding Religious Diversity in the Turkish Context
+Understanding Religious Diversity in the Turkish Context

 In Turkish political history, until 1946, Turkey had a single party, the CHP (Cumhuriyet Halk Partisi- the Republican People’s Party).
 After 1946, DP (Demokrat Parti- The Democrat Party) was established, and DP attained position of ruling party in 1950 due to party’s efforts for expanding their popular base, including religious conservatives.
 Transition to a multi-party system from one party system occurred through changing mainstream politics as Islam (Pak, 2004).
 Based on the policy of DP, the role of religion increased both in school and in the lives of individuals (Yavuz, 2003).
 However, after a decade, military intervention ended DP because of having unconstitutional practices and violation to secularism (Pak, 2004).
 Interestingly, even if Turkey is a Muslim majority country, also the structure of the state and military interventions made discrimination against citizens of the country through intervention daily life of Muslim people (Sezer, 1993).
 It shows that at the beginning of multi-party system of Turkey, the religion was an important concept in the country in terms of two perspectives.
 First one is that Islamic thought of people recognized state as making discrimination against Muslims; and second one is that state recognized Islamic practices as a violation of both the state structure and secularism thought.
 Consequently, state has been criticized by some groups (e.g. Mazlumder) of Turkey.
 Religious Discrimination Report of Turkey (2010) which was created by Mazlumder criticizes state in terms of making discrimination in following areas: intervention to religion by secularism, creating directorate of religious affairs as a state monopoly, education, revoking nomenclature (like hafiz, mullah), revoking election of religious leaders, intervention sermons in Friday Praying by State, prohibiting to establish cemaat (Islamic community) foundation, ended political parties because of having an Islamic thought.
 In addition to this national context, Turkey is also important in international context.